Medical Translator: Job Duties, Salary and Requirements

 Salary and Employment Outlook of a Medical Translator

-According to the U.S. Bureau of Labor Statistics (BLS), both salaried translators and interpreters working in the general medical, surgical and hospital fields earn a mean wage of $45,960 per year (www.bls.gov).
-Since a number of translators work on a freelance or contract basis, the BLS also notes that translators and interpreters in the same fields earn a mean hourly salary of $22.09 an hour.
-In July 2010, the BLS mentioned that the employment of all types of interpreters and translators could grow by as much as 42% from 2010-2020, noting that medical interpreters and translators will be particularly in demand.
+According to the U.S. Bureau of Labor Statistics (BLS), both salaried translators and interpreters working in the general medical, surgical and hospital fields earned a mean wage of $45,920 per year as of 2013 (www.bls.gov).
+Since a number of translators work on a freelance or contract basis, the BLS also notes that translators and interpreters in the same fields earn a mean hourly salary of $22.08 an hour.
+The BLS mentioned that the employment of all types of interpreters and translators could grow by as much as 46% from 2012-2022.

 Related to Medical Translator: Job Duties, Salary and Requirements